russdb/notes/history/Visigoths/All Notes Unorganized.md

 *The Twilight of the Goths, The Rise and Fall of the Kingdom of Toledo c.
 565–711*; Harold Livermore; 2006

 #### articles
-Borders, Centres and Peripheries in late Roman and Visigothic Iberia; Wood, Jamie; 2015 Statehood , Taxation , and State Infrastructural Power in Visigothic Iberia; Fernandez, Damian;
+*Borders, Centres and Peripheries in late Roman and Visigothic Iberia*; Wood, Jamie; 2015 *Statehood , Taxation , and State Infrastructural Power in Visigothic Iberia*; Fernandez, Damian;
-Property, Social Status, and Church Building in Visigothic Iberia; Fernandez, Damian; 2016
+*Property, Social Status, and Church Building in Visigothic Iberia*; Fernandez, Damian; 2016
-Curials and local government in visigothic hispania; Curchin, Leonard A.
+*Curials and local government in visigothic hispania;* Curchin, Leonard A.
-The Visigothic Settlement in Aquitania: Imperial Motives; Burns, Vincent; 2012 New Directions in the Study of Visigothic Spain; Jamie Wood and Javier Martínez; Jiménez University
+*The Visigothic Settlement in Aquitania: Imperial Motives;* Burns, Vincent; 2012 *New Directions in the Study of Visigothic Spain;* Jamie Wood and Javier Martínez; Jiménez University

 <hr>